Skip to main content

 Frequently Asked Questions

-Shogun's Empire: Hex Commander is a casual strategy game.
+Shogun's Empire: Hex Commander is a casual turn-based strategy game with economy theme.

 Shogun's Empire: Hex Commander is available on PC, Mac OS, Phone, iPad and others.